-The official national language is Pilipino, in which you might recognize some Spanish words.
-A variety of more than hundred dialects exist.
+The official national language is Filipino, in which you might recognize some Spanish words.
+A variety of more than 176 other local dialects exist.
 The most widely used dialect is “Tagalog”.
 Filipinos also use various gestures and motion of face.
 As Filipino’s must learn English as a second language, English will get you through most situations.
 However, locals will be pleased if you speak some words in their language.
 Remember that Filipino’s are reluctant to say “NO”.
 Do not argue or criticize.
 Avoid public scenes.
 Filipino’s are fun-loving and will not miss the chance to ask you some (rather direct) questions.

 Phone numbers frequently change.
 Call for directory assistance in Manila 114 or 112 in the provinces.

 Filipino dishes are mild.
-In the rural areas the diet consists of rice and meat / fish three times a day.
+In the rural areas the diet consists of rice and meat or fish three times a day.
 In between snacks, called “Merienda”, are consumed.
-Vegetables are not served in abundance.
-The bigger cities offer a variety of American (fast)food.
+Vegetables are not served in abundance and being a vegetarian can be quite a challenge.
+The bigger cities offer a variety of global food.
 Since quite some Europeans settled down, you often encounter European food in the least expected places.
 Local beer / gin / rum is cheap.
 Uncontested favorite Filipino dish is roasted piglet called “Lechon”.

 For entry regulations into The Philippines, visit the website of the Bureau of Immigration, Philippines : http://immigration.gov.ph/index.php?option=com_content&task=view&id=16&Itemid=80